sfigg/commercialization-public/manufacture/desktop/mount-and-modify-a-windows-image-using-dism.md

 1. Make sure that you are using the Windows 10 version of DISM that is installed with the Windows ADK.

-2. If you are using a Windows 8.1, Windows 8, or Windows 7 PC, use the **Deployment and Imaging Tools Environment** to access the tools that are installed with the Windows 10 version of the Windows ADK.

-3. Don’t mount images to protected folders, such as your User\\Documents folder.
+2. Don’t mount images to protected folders, such as your User\\Documents folder.

-4. If DISM processes are interrupted, consider temporarily disconnecting from the network and disabling virus protection.
+3. If DISM processes are interrupted, consider temporarily disconnecting from the network and disabling virus protection.

-5. If DISM processes are interrupted, consider running the commands from the Windows Preinstallation Environment (WinPE) instead.
+4. If DISM processes are interrupted, consider running the commands from the Windows Preinstallation Environment (WinPE) instead.

 ## <span id="related_topics"></span>Related topics